-Whether you've dusted off your bike for essential local travel, or you're pedalling more for fitness, it's great to see so many Brisbanites making the most of our bike paths and local rides and doing it in a safe way.
-We've seen an increase in foot and bike traffic along our popular riverwalks and an estimated 800-plus CityCycle rides being taken each day.
+Whether you've dusted off your bike to get around, or you're pedalling more for fitness, it's great to see so many Brisbanites making the most of our bike paths and local rides.

 To help you take your riding adventures to the next gear, we've compiled a list of the best Brisbane bike rides and cycle paths to try.
 There's something for everyone - easy riders, sightseers, families, scenery-seekers, mountain-climbers and more.